Professor of Biology

 Areas of Expertise

-Aquatic ecology, wetland science, apple snails, invertebrate biology
+Aquatic ecology, wetland science, apple snails, invertebrate biology and CHOCOLATE

 Hi!
 I’m @ProfRomi, an aquatic ecologist at Southwestern University.
 Visit my comprehensive webpage at www.profromi.com to learn more about my integration of research, teaching and life-long education in chocolate.

-PhD, University of Notre Dame 2000
+- PhD in Aquatic Ecology, University of Notre Dame 2000

 How I seek to “Engage Minds and Transform Lives” I teach because I never stopped being a student.
 My alma mater, Loyola University Chicago, recently adopted a new motto that states their dedication to preparing students to live extraordinary lives.
 Live beyond the ordinary.
 I have learned that the extraordinary aspect of living comes when we learn to function comfortably outside the norm, or ordinary.
 In The Courage to Teach, Education expert Parker Parmer writes of the courage necessary to take on this extraordinarily influential role of a teacher and states that students who learn are the finest fruits of teachers who teach.
 If I considered myself the fruit in that metaphor, I matured under close guidance of my professors.
 Now, I plant my own seeds, nourish them with 3 basic truths and watch them transform.